Applications due Thursday, May 16, 2024, 11:59 PM ET

 Diversity, Equity & Inclusion

-The Board of Directors of Chamber Music America has made diversity, inclusion, and equity a primary focus of the organization’s work, and has adopted the acronym ALAANA (African/Black, Latinx, Asian/South Asian, Arab/Middle Eastern, and Native American) for use in its equity focus.
-Read CMA’s Commitment to Diversity, Inclusion, and Equity.
+The Board of Directors of Chamber Music America has made diversity, equity, and inclusion a primary focus of the organization’s work.
+CMA encourages applications for projects that engage a broad spectrum of diversity.
+(Read CMA’s Commitment to Diversity, Inclusion, and Equity.)

-Women and ALAANA composers have historically been under-represented as Classical Commissioning program grantees.
-To help applicants become familiar with these artists, CMA has compiled a database of ALAANA, women, and gender non-conforming composers who have expressed interest in creating new work for classical/contemporary chamber ensembles.
-View the Composers Equity Project resource.
+Additionally, CMA has compiled a database of ALAANA, women, and gender non-conforming composers who have expressed interest in creating new work for classical/contemporary chamber ensembles.
+(View the Composers Equity Project resource.)

-Commissions are funded by The Mellon Foundation.
-Additional program support is provided by the Aaron Copland Fund for Music, the Amphion Foundation, the Alice M. Ditson Fund of Columbia University, and the Chamber Music America Endowment Fund.
+The Classical Commissioning program is funded by Chamber Music America, with additional program support provided by the Aaron Copland Fund for Music, the Amphion Foundation, the Alice M. Ditson Fund of Columbia University, and the CMA Endowment Fund

 For more info contact: Susan Dadian, Associate Director of Grant Programs, sdadian@chambermusicamerica.org